Painting & Drawing

 Jody Guralnick

-Tuition $1,195
+Tuition $1,225

-Code D0102-23
+Code D0102-24

-Dive into metamorphosis, the state which not only defines nature but also the process of painting.
-Using nature as source material, we read, discuss, observe, and then embark on a painting journey, thinking about painting as process and movement rather than as a fixed form.
-Students explore ways to talk about nature with paint without needing to reproduce observations in a literal way, melding abstraction and representation, discovering and producing depth, and allowing an image to float to the surface.
-We learn to develop form, mix color, and consider composition, all inspired by what we see around us.
+This class immerses participants in the wild world around us to inspire the process of oil painting.
+Students examine nature firsthand, using magnifying loupes to inspect their subjects, contemplating life, growth, decay, and regeneration.
+Using nature as source material, participants read, discuss, observe, and embark on a painting journey.
+The emphasis of this workshop is to think about painting as a process and movement rather than a fixed form, depicting nature with paint without needing to reproduce observations in a literal way.
+Melding abstraction and representation, students discover and produce depth, allowing an image to float to the surface.
+They learn to develop form, mix color, and consider composition, all inspired by what we see around us.

 Learn More